ProvableHQ/sdk/sdk/README.md

 require records as inputs.
 To simplify the process of managing keys and records, the Aleo SDK provides two abstractions for managing these concepts:

-1. **KeyProvider:** When programs execute, by default, they will synthesize the proving and verifying keys needed to make a zero knowledge proof.
+1. **KeyProvider:** When program functions execute, by default, they will synthesize the proving and verifying keys needed to make a zero knowledge proof of the execution.
 However, these keys are large and expensive to generate.
-For this reason, applications may want to store these keys and re-use them for future execution.
+For this reason, applications may want to store these keys and re-use them in future executions.
 The `KeyProvider` interface provides the ability for users of the SDK to provide their own key storage and retrieval mechanism.
 The SDK provides a default implementation of the `KeyProvider` interface via the `AleoKeyProvider` class.
 2. **RecordProvider:** When programs execute, they will often need to find records that belong to a user.
 The